Influence of single observations on the choice of the penalty parameter in ridge regression

 \section{Introduction}

 Model instability is a well-known problem in statistics.
 It refers to the phenomenon for which small changes in the data cause large differences in the final statistical model \citep{Breiman1996, HeinzeAl2018}.
 For example, if one repeatedly applies a variable selection procedure, such as backward elimination, on slightly perturbed sets of data, many different models can be obtained \citep{DebinAl2015}.
 Even when the same model is selected, or no selection is implemented, noticeable differences in terms of coefficient estimates may occur: adding or removing observations in the dataset normally modify the final estimates, especially in the case of low sample sizes.
 When the difference due to the effect of a single observation is substantial, that observation is defined as an \emph{influential point} \citep{cook1979influential}.
 In the low dimensional setting ($p < n$, where $p$ is the number of variables, $n$ the sample size), several methods to evaluate the effect of single observations on the coefficient estimates \citep[see, e.g.,][]{cook1979influential, BelsleyAl1980, Penha2005} or on the selection of the variables \citep[e.g.,][]{AtkinsonRiani2002, DeBin17Influential} have been developed, eventually leading to approaches to identify influential points.
 Over the last few years, some work has been done in the high-dimensional setting ($p > n$) as well, including \cite{ZhaoAl2013, ZhaoAl2019}, \cite{WangLi2017}, \cite{WangAl2018} and \cite{RajaratnamAl2019}.
-These methods basically adapt traditional low-dimensional tools to work in the high-dimensional setting: for example, \cite{ZhaoAl2013} and \cite{WangLi2017} extended the \cite{cook1979influential}'s distance, shifting the attention from the observation's influence on the least squares regression estimates to the influence on the marginal correlations and on the distance correlations, respectively. \cite{RajaratnamAl2019} started from the idea behind the CFBETA measure \citep{BelsleyAl1980} to develop four influence measures applied to the lasso, focusing on the difference in the number of selected variables between using all data and deleting an observation (termed \emph{df-model}).
+These methods basically adapt traditional low-dimensional tools to work in the high-dimensional setting: for example, \cite{ZhaoAl2013} and \cite{WangLi2017} extended the \cite{cook1979influential}'s distance, shifting the attention from the observation's influence on the least squares regression estimates to the influence on the marginal correlations and on the distance correlations, respectively. \cite{RajaratnamAl2019} started from the idea behind the DFBETA measure \citep{BelsleyAl1980} to develop four influence measures applied to the lasso, focusing on the difference in the number of selected variables between using all data and deleting an observation (termed \emph{df-model}).
 Another measure they introduced, \emph{df-lambda}, quantified the change in the optimal value of the lasso tuning parameter when removing one observation.